gianlucaborello/cassandradump/README.md

   --quiet               quiet progress logging
 ```

-In its simplest invocation, it exports all the schemas and data:
+In its simplest invocation, it exports data and schemas for all keyspaces:

 ```
 $ python cassandradump.py --export-file dump.cql
-$ python ~/src/cassandradump/cassandradump.py --export-file dump.cql
 Exporting all keyspaces
 Exporting schema for keyspace OpsCenter
 Exporting schema for column family OpsCenter.events_timeline